yuanners/tp/docs/UserGuide.md

 #### Basic Mode Refund an Order

-To refund an order, use the command `refundorder` or `8`.
+Format: `refundorder` or `8`

+This allows you to refund an order.
 You will be prompted to enter the order ID, which can be obtained from the `order.json` file, or through `listorder`.
+You cannot refund an order that has already been refunded.

-The ID can be copied and pasted into the CLI for ease of use.
+The ID can be copied and pasted from and into the CLI for ease of use.

 More information about data storage and `.json` files can be found [here](#save-file).